danpetry/danpetry.github.io/content/about.md

 Category: About

 This is a site about my music-related activities.
-That includes making music, and music-related programming.
+That includes making music, and music-related making of techy stuff.

 The links on the home page are for:

-Github: code and design files for stuff I've made.
-Resident advisor: writing I have done.
-I haven't done any for a while, I'll do blog entries if I ever start again.
 Soundcloud: tracks I have written and live set recordings.
 Mixcloud: mixes.
+Github: code and design files for stuff I've made.

+I also wrote articles for Resident Advisor for a while.
+I reviewed music, events and tech products.
+You can find the articles I wrote [here](https://www.residentadvisor.net/profile/danielpetry/contrib').

-I wrote this site using Pelican.
+I made this site using Pelican.

 Contact me: dan at danpetry dot com.